thuem/THUNDER/docs/README.md

 <p>

 THUNDER uses SIMD instructions for accelerating.
-When you compile THUNDER, SIMD acceleration can be turned on or off by `ENABLE_SIMD` variable.
+When you compile THUNDER, SIMD acceleration can be turned on or off by <code>ENABLE_SIMD</code> variable.
 The default version is with SIMD acceleration on.
-However, you may force it compiling into a non-SIMD version, by adding parameter `-DENABLE_SIMD='off'`during configuring using **cmake**.
+However, you may force it compiling into a non-SIMD version, by adding parameter <code>-DENABLE_SIMD="off"</code> during configuring using <b>cmake</b>.

 AVX256 and AVX512 SIMD instructions are currently supported by THUNDER.
 By default, AVX256 is enabled and AVX512 is disabled.
-You can manually enable or disable them by the variable **ENABLE_AVX256** and **ENABLE_AVX512**, respectively, by the same method as described above.
+You can manually enable or disable them by the variable <code>ENABLE_AVX256</code> and <code>ENABLE_AVX512</code>, respectively, by the same method as described above.

 It is worth mentioned that you may check whether the CPUs and C/C++ compiler support AVX512 or not, before compiling THUNDER using AVX512.
 For example, CPUs should be KNL or Xeon newer than Skylake.
-Meanwhile, if you compile using **GCC**, please make sure it is newer than version 4.9.3.
-If you compile with **Intel C/C++ compiler**, please check up its support on AVX512.
+Meanwhile, if you compile using <b>GCC</b>, please make sure it is newer than version 4.9.3.
+If you compile with <b>Intel C/C++ compiler</b>, please check up its support on AVX512.

 </p>